espressomd/espresso/doc/sphinx/lb.rst

 Currently supported fluid properties are the velocity, and boundary flag in ASCII VTK as well as Gnuplot compatible ASCII output.

-The VTK format is readable by visualization software such as Paraview [1]_ or mayavi2 [2]_.
-If you plan to use Paraview for visualization, note that also the particle positions can be exported using the VTK format (see :meth:`espressomd.particle_data.ParticleList.writevtk`).
+The VTK format is readable by visualization software such as ParaView [1]_ or Mayavi2 [2]_.
+If you plan to use ParaView for visualization, note that also the particle positions can be exported using the VTK format (see :meth:`espressomd.particle_data.ParticleList.writevtk`).

 The variant